davedaku/PlexMetadataConfigurer/readme.md

 	"episodes": [
 		{
 			"file": "s01e01.Qualifying.mp4",
-			"title": "Vroom Qualifying"
+			"title": "Qualifying"
 		},
 		{
 			"file": "02.Race.ts",
-			"title": "Vroom Vroom Race"
+			"title": "Vroom Vroom"
 		},
 		{
 			"file": "s01e03.mp4",
-			"title": "Post Race Analysis"
+			"title": "Post Analysis",
+			"summary": "People talking about what happened"
 		},
 	]
 }
 ```

-## Background

-### the Problem
+### Usage Example

-Is this you?

-> My DVR recordings of Sports! events don't fit neatly into Plex's naming schemes, but I've found a way to make it work by creating a new "show" for each year, and then a new "season" for each weekend/event, then each "episode" is the different events throughout that weekend!
-Which works! ..But I have to go into the Plex web UI and rename each season and episode individually, because your Plex library either has no agent (`tv.plex.agents.none`) or the wrong agent. ...And then, that time I lost my library (not the actual media files, just the Plex metadata!), and...
-Yeah, I had to re-do it all...

-As rambled: I have a pretty specific show/season/episode scheme that's working well for me, but getting the metadata for it set in Plex is a bit of a PITA.

-There's the [.plexmatch](https://support.plex.tv/articles/plexmatch/) solution for placing a configuration file alongside your content, in each show's directory, but that only helps the agent identify it and then populate whatever metadata the agent has.
+My DVR recordings of Sport! events don't fit neatly into Plex's naming schemes, and there's no good agent available for retrieving metadata.

+My own solution is to, first, use:
+	- a `TV` Library with no agent (`tv.plex.agents.none`)
+	- a Show *per year* of the SPORT
+	- a Season per weekend/location
+	- an Episode for each broadcast/event

+If you follow normal Plex naming guidelines for TV content, this works pretty well organizationally, but there's no metadata so Plex just shows numbers and filenames.

+> Previously, I would then use Plex's web UI to **manually set** any metadata I care about (and if, theoretically, something happens to my Plex library files on disk while rebuilding my server and I need to re-import my library, I would theoretically have to do it all over again).
+>
+> Now, if I ever need to re-import my library, I only need to again run this program once to assign metadata for the library.

+To setup and use PlexMetadataConfigurer for my Plex server, I:
+	1. went to the repo [Actions](https://github.com/davedaku/PlexMetadataConfigurer/actions) and then the most-recent run
+	2. downloaded the `plexMetadataConfigurer_windows_x64` artifact (a `.zip` file)
+	3. extracted this to `C:\Program Files\PlexMetadataConfigurer` on my server (could be anywhere)
+	4. edited the `appsettings.json` file there (which requires admin elevation since it's in Program Files) to set my server address and auth token
+	5. created a shortcut on my desktop to the `.exe` there, and set the Library name there as an argument (`"C:\Program Files\PlexMetadataConfigurer\PlexMetadataConfigurer.exe" --Library Sports`)

+When I add new content to that library, I:
+	1. create/edit the local `.plexmeta.json` file
+	2. run the shortcut.

+Run the program directly from a command line if you need to keep the output visible.

-### History & Attribution
+## Attribution

 Early on I found my way to [Plex custom season title script](https://web.archive.org/web/20230102221830/https://pastebin.com/qMVCp4Cv), a solution in Python for renaming your season titles based on part of the directory name, and [Python-PlexAPI](https://github.com/pkkid/python-plexapi) the package it uses to do the Plexy bits.
 They've both provided some insights and inspiration.

 The (unofficial?) docs available at ["M-C"'s Postman workspace](https://www.postman.com/fyvekatz/m-c-s-public-workspace/request/6gfy9hu/update-movie-details) and [Plexopedia](https://www.plexopedia.com/plex-media-server/api/library/details/) have been very helpful.
 Special shout-out to this [rare PUT documentation](https://www.postman.com/fyvekatz/m-c-s-public-workspace/request/6gfy9hu/update-movie-details)

-And special thanks/curses to LukeHagar's [plex-api-spec](https://github.com/LukeHagar/plex-api-spec) and its (autogenerated?) [plexcsharp](https://github.com/LukeHagar/plexcsharp).
-His projects have been immensely helpful in writing my own solution that doesn't use it.
-I wasn't able to wrap my head around the `plexcsharp` API, and turned to just trying out the REST requests it documents.
-This worked well enough for my needs to justify dropping the complexity this package, and implementing my own API interaction.
+And special thanks/curses to LukeHagar's [plex-api-spec](https://github.com/LukeHagar/plex-api-spec) and its [plexcsharp](https://github.com/LukeHagar/plexcsharp).
+His projects have been immensely helpful in writing my own solution that doesn't use them.

-The project scope grows.

-## Current State

-1. Connects to your Plex server's REST API, using an auth token
-	- these tokens are temporary, and will expire after an unspecified time
-2. Navigates your Plex server to find the configured library, then finds all **unwatched** episodes and the seasons and shows they're in
-3. Looks for a `.plexmeta` file in the season directory, and loads intended metadata from it for the season and each episode.
-	- if this file doesn't exist, or doesn't contain a Title for either the season or any episodes, a Title value will attempt to be parsed from the episode filename
-4. Uses your Plex server's REST API to update the title of seasons and episodes

 ## Short Term Objectives
-- setup a basic build pipeline in github
-	- produced artifact is linux binary, also produce win, and store both artifacts with better names
-	- building solution vs project
-- test downloaded artifact locally

 ## Long Term Backlog
 Grouped by prioritized category.